-Kidd completed his 17th season as a member of the Sacred Heart men's basketball coaching staff in 2015-16.
+Johnny Kidd is in his 20th season as a member of the Sacred Heart men's basketball coaching staff.
 He has been with the program since its move the Division I level and is heavily involved with implementing defensive strategies and guard skills for the Pioneers.

 A 1993 graduate of Central Connecticut State, Kidd was a four-year starter and two-time captain for the Blue Devils.
 A point guard during his heyday, he holds the Central Connecticut career assist record with 567.
 He reached his single-game peak with 16 assists against Sacred Heart, sparking CCSU to a 90-72 win over the Pioneers during the 1992-93 season.

-- Since his arrival at SHU, the Pioneers have made eight Northeast Conference Tournament appearances, including two trips to the NEC Championship game (2007, 2008)
+- Since his arrival at SHU, the Pioneers have made 10 Northeast Conference Tournament appearances, including two trips to the NEC Championship game (2007, 2008)

 - He has helped build a recruiting base that has produced 11 All- NEC honors, six All-NEC Rookie selections, an NEC most improved player, and most recently, 2015-16 NEC Player of the Year Cane Broome.